mstksg/inCode/copy/entries/dependent-haskell-1.md

 Oh wait.
 We can't directly pattern match on lists like that in Haskell.
 But what we *can* do is move the list from the type level to the value level using *singletons*.
+Singletons (types which only have one value/constructor as members) aren't the only option, but they're the most generally useful and un-specialized solution.
 The *[typelits-witnesses][]* library offers a handy singleton for just this job.
 If you have a type level list of nats, you get a `KnowNats ns` constraint.
 This lets you create a `NatList`:

 [typelits-witnesses]: http://hackage.haskell.org/package/typelits-witnesses